Issue Date: November 22, 1995

 influence of each tracer sampling probe is maximum 10 feet.

-are within the zone of influence of a sampling probe.
+All tank surfaces must be within the zone of influence of a sampling

 Probes must be installed per manufacturer's guidelines.